 Global Business Companies 1 (GBC 1) – This type of company is also known as a resident company.
 It is set up mainly to take advantage of the low corporate tax rate in the country.
 This type of company can also do business with other local Mauritian companies or its residents such as financial or insurance services provided that they obtain the necessary approvals and permits to conduct the business.

 Global Business Companies 2 (GBC 2) – GBC 2 are considered as foreign companies or offshore companies.
-This type of companies mainly conducts their business dealings outside of Mauritius.
+This type of company mainly conducts its business dealings outside of Mauritius.
 The main purpose of setting up a GBC 2 company is also for tax purposes as they are not subject to the country’s corporate tax.

 Problems/challenges of setting up a business in Mauritius